-Thinking Of Writing Your Own Ceremony Vows?
-Read This First
+Writing Your Own Ceremony Vows?
+Read These Tips First

-Start by reading traditional, by-the-book vows -- from your own religion, if you practice a certain faith, and others, as well -- to see what strikes a chord with you.
-You can incorporate these into the original words you write, or just use them as a jumping-off point for your personalized vows.
+Start by reading traditional, by-the-book vows from your own religion if you practice a certain faith, and others as well, to see what strikes a chord with you.
+Incorporate these samples into the original words you write or simply use them as a jumping-off point.
 Once you've found a few you love, consider what it is about the style that draws you to those vows in particular.

-Step 2.
-Agree on format and tone with your fiance.
+Agree on format and tone with your fiancé.

 Decide how you want your vows to come across.
-Will they be humorous?
+Do you envision them as humorous?
 Poetic and romantic?
 Go over the logistics too.
 Will you write them separately or together?
-Will they be completely different or will you make the same promises to each other, as you would with traditional vows?
+Will they be completely different or will you make the same promises to each other as you would with traditional vows?
 Some couples do a little of each.
 Finally, will you share them with each other or keep them a secret until the wedding day?

 Take some time to reflect on your fiancé.
 Think about how you felt when you first met, what made you fall in love and when you knew you wanted to spend the rest of your lives together.
 Write it all out to get your creative gears turning.
 Here's a handy list of questions to help get you started:

 - Why did you decide to get married?